DNeilson67/Disk-Scheduling-W9/README.md

 # Algorithms

 ### 1. FCFS (First-Come, First-Served)
 The FCFS algorithm services disk I/O requests in the order they arrive.
-This is the simplest scheduling algorithm but can lead to high total head movement and poor performance in some cases.

 ### 2. SCAN (Elevator Algorithm)
 The SCAN algorithm, also known as the Elevator Algorithm, moves the disk arm in one direction, servicing all requests until it reaches the end of the disk.
 It then reverses direction and services requests on the way back.
-This algorithm reduces the variance in wait times for requests compared to FCFS.

 ### 3. C-SCAN (Circular SCAN)
 The C-SCAN algorithm is similar to SCAN but treats the disk as a circular list.
 When the disk arm reaches the end of the disk, it quickly returns to the beginning without servicing any requests on the return trip.
-This approach provides a more uniform wait time for requests.

 ## 1st Step: Random Number Generator for the requests file.

 To run the generator, run the following command